tibor-mirnic/goto-angular/src/app/modules/README.md

 #### Shared Modules
 Shared modules contain logic that is shared between feature modules.
 An example would be when we need to use the api of some other module, in that case we can create an abstract `shered` service, implement it in a feature module and provide it in the `root` module.

-#### Core modules
-Core modules are technical modules.
-They contain styles, components, utilities, services that are of general use.

 ## Structure